InfernoEmbedded/HomeAutomationWorkshop/Instructions.md

 ![Configurator config](images/configurator.png)
 - Finally hit "Start" to start the addon.
 You can view any log messages from the addon by clicking "refresh" in the log panel.

-## Install OWFS->MQTT Gateway
-You don't need to install this anymore, it's been seeded in the image:
-- In a new tab, navigate to the Addon Store, click the refresh button in the top right, you should see a "Local Addons" section appear
-- Click on the OWFS->MQTT Bridge
-- Click Install

 ## Initial Home Assistant Configuration
 - Back in your original tab, click on "Open Web UI" on the Configurator Addon.
 This will open the editor in a new tab.
 ![Open Web UI](images/configurator-open-webui.png)